The Specialization in International and Development Economics

 4) Prepare for and take the Comprehensive Examination

-Students who wish to do the dual MA in Economics must take during this semester Math for Economist I and Price Theory I.
+Students who wish to do the dual MA in Economics must also take during this semester Math for Economist I and Price Theory I.